Jaynabergman/WETO_ddRAD/04_Assemble_loci_call_SNPs/07_populations_call_SNPs.md

 sbatch ~scripts/populations_nofilters_vcf.sh gstacks_plate2_Q20/ popmap.txt populations_HO-0.6 0.6
 ```
 ### Outputs
-Folder called populations_HO-0.6 (one for each HE setting) (important files):
+Folder called populations_HO-0.6 (one for each observed Het setting) (important files):
 1) populations.log - Tells you how many varient sites (SNPs) were removed (56,377 for a setting of 0.6)
 2) populations.snp.vcf - vcf file that has the genotypes per locus

 ## NOTES

 We ran populations while testing different values of max heterozygosity (0.6, 0.7, 0.8).
-Regardless of the max observed heterozygosity setting, we got the same clustering patterns of the individuals.
+Regardless of the max observed heterozygosity setting, we got the same clustering patterns of the individuals (see sup map for PCA plots).

-## Next steps